j1000/blog/_posts/2022-10-27-enhanced_cypress_logging.md

 The `collapseLastGroup()` function is a little hack to autoclose the groups after they've completed.
 It makes a big difference.

-## 6. A Better Way, Part 3: Grouping Steps
+## 6. A Better Way, Part 3: Grouping Steps in the Log

 Grouping *steps* in the code makes a huge readability difference in the *editor*.
 Grouping *commands* makes a huge readability difference in the *log*.
 But wouldn't it be nice to do *both* of these things in the log?
 Yes, it would.